opetitprestataire/label-studio/docs/source/guide/prompts_keys.md

 Each Azure OpenAI key is tied to a specific deployment, and each deployment comprises a single OpenAI model.
 So if you want to use multiple models through Azure, you will need to create a deployment for each model and then add each key to Label Studio.

-For a list of the Azure OpenAI models we support, see [Features, requirements, and constraints](prompts_overview#Features-requirements-and-constraints).
+For a list of the Azure OpenAI models we support, see [Supported base models](prompts_overview#Supported-base-models).

 To use Azure OpenAI, you must first create the Azure OpenAI resource and then a model deployment: